Your Questions Answered

 OMERS has a set order of entitlement for pre-retirement survivor benefits.

-First is an eligible legal or common law spouse on the date of the member’s death, that was not living separate and apart due to marriage breakdown from the member on the date of death, and that did not sign the relevant waiver form.
+First is an eligible legal or common law spouse on the date of the member’s death, that was not living separate and apart due to separation or divorce from the member on the date of death, and that did not sign the relevant waiver form.

 An eligible spouse may choose between a pension or a one-time lump sum payment.